Student Accessibility Services

 Responsibilities of Service Animals and Their Partners/Handlers

 If the service animal is not housebroken, is unruly or disruptive and not under control of the handler, or poses a direct threat to the health or safety of others, the College may ask the partner/handler to remove the service animal.
 Each situation will be considered on a case-by-case basis.
-If the dispute cannot be settled by the partner/handler and the DRC, a grievance may be filed by following the published procedure found here.
+If the dispute cannot be settled by the partner/handler and the Student Accessibility Services, a grievance may be filed by following the published procedure as found in the Student Accessibility Services section of the CEI Catalog or website.

 *Refer to the Department of Justice rule § 35.136 “Service Animals” for information regarding use of a miniature horse as a service animal.